When Should I Get An Attorney for a Car Accident?

 - Not Missing Deadlines – a car accident attorney will make certain that you do not miss any critical deadlines, such as the statute of limitations.
 In some cases, accident victims only have a small window to file a claim, so your attorney will act quickly to meet these deadlines and protect your rights to compensation.

 - Increased Compensation – those who call a lawyer receive more compensation than those who do not.
 Lawyers know how to build a case to show the insurance company just how much money you need to recover.
 They aren’t afraid to go toe-to-toe with large insurance companies and they will fight to make sure ALL of your medical expenses are considered – both now and in the future.

 - Contingency Basis – most car accident lawyers work on a contingency basis.
 This means that you owe them nothing unless they win or settle your case.
 Any injured accident victim can seek justice after an accident – not just those who can afford it.

 - Thorough Investigation – attorneys have extensive experience investigating car accidents.
 They often use accident recreation teams, forensic specialists, and experts to uncover all liable parties, even ones not listed in the police report, such as the car manufacturer, the city responsible for maintaining the roads, or the bar that served the intoxicated driver.

 Being involved in an accident can be a traumatic experience.
 Injuries can easily derail your entire life and result in permanent and lifelong disabilities.
 When you’ve been injured in an accident, you need an experienced law firm on your side from the very beginning.

-With five offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant, and Hot Springs, and Memphis, TN—our car accident lawyers are easily accessible when you need help.
+With seven offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Jacksonville, Bryant, and Memphis—our car accident lawyers are easily accessible when you need help.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.